Promoting the Achievements of Female Employees

 Concierge System

-In addition to securing skilled and specialized talent for future business reforms and business development, we are strengthening our mid-career recruitment efforts to promote diversity in knowledge, experience, and way of thinking and to lesson the homogeneity in the company culture.
-The percentage of mid-career hires in the core generalist positions for the 2023 fiscal year is 49%.
+In addition to securing skilled and specialized talent to support business model transformation and future business development, we are strengthening our efforts in mid-career hiring to promote diversity in knowledge, experience, and perspectives.